mwarning/meshnet-lab/README.md

 As an alternative, you can stop all protocols using `./software.py clear` and remove all namespaces using `./network.py clear`.
 This is useful to cleanup after a tests has been interrupted.

-A collections of automated tests with data plot image generation is available in the [tests](tests/) subfolder.
+A collections of automated tests with data plot generation is available in the [tests](tests/) subfolder.

 ## Software Components